Perfect walking city

 Myki Visitor Pass

 The Visitor Myki has been developed for visitors and is available at Public Transport Victoria (PTV) hubs, the Melbourne Visitor Information Centre and many hotels, motels and backpacker accommodation providers.
 The Visitor Myki costs AU$14 and is pre-loaded with Myki money for one day's travel in Zone 1.
 Tram travel in Melbourne's central business district and Docklands is free.
-Twenty four hour tram and train services will be introduced on Friday/Saturday nights in January 2016.
+Twenty four hour tram and train services are available on Friday/Saturday nights.

 The Visitor Myki pack includes an inner Melbourne tram map, a Myki protective wallet and discounts to 15 attractions valued at more than AU$130.
 Large quantities of the Visitor Myki pack can be ordered in advance for conference delegates and there is no restriction on quantity.